kuma35/thinking-forth-translate/chapter6.rst

 The word ``CONDITIONALLY`` may—depending on the condition—alter the control flow so that the remaining words in each definition will be skipped.
 This approach has certain disadvantages as well.
-We’ll discuss this technique—pros and cons—in :doc:`chapter8`.
+We’ll discuss this technique—pros and cons—in :doc:`Chapter Eight<chapter8>`.

 More benign examples of factoring-out control structures include case statements, which eliminate nested ``IF``  ``ELSE``  ``THEN`` s, and multiple exit loops  (the ``BEGIN``  ``WHILE``  ``WHILE``  ``WHILE`` ``...``  ``REPEAT`` construct).
-We\’ll also discuss these topics in :doc:`chapter8`.
+We\’ll also discuss these topics in :doc:`Chapter Eight<chapter8>`.

 Factoring Out Names
 -------------------